near/docs/docs/roles/integrator/implicit-accounts.md

 near send 98793cd91a3f870fb126f66285808c7e094afcfc4eda8a970f6648cdf0dbd6de <receiver> <amount>
 ```

-## Transferring to the implicit account
+## Transferring to the implicit account {#transferring-to-the-implicit-account}

 Let's say someone gives you their account ID `0861ea8ddd696525696ccf3148dd706c4fda981c64d8a597490472594400c223`.
 You can just transfer to it by running:
 ```bash
 near send <your_account_id> 0861ea8ddd696525696ccf3148dd706c4fda981c64d8a597490472594400c223 <amount>
 ```

-## BONUS: Converting public key using python (for learning purposes)
+## BONUS: Converting public key using python (for learning purposes) {#bonus-converting-public-key-using-python-for-learning-purposes}

 For this flow we'll use `python3` (with version `3.5+`) with `base58` library.